arend-lang/site/src/documentation/language-reference/expressions/universes.md

 Level expressions are defined inductively:

 * {%ard%} \lp {%endard%} is a level expression of the predicative kind and {%ard%} \lh {%endard%} is a level expression of the homotopy kind.
 * A constant (that is, a natural number) is a level expression of both kinds.
-There is also constant {%ard%} \inf {%endard%} for homotopy levels.
+There is also constant {%ard%} \oo {%endard%} for homotopy levels which denotes the infinity level.
 * {%ard%} _ {%endard%} is a level expression of both kinds.
 Such an expression suggests the typechecker to infer the expression.
 * If {%ard%} l {%endard%} is a level expression, then {%ard%} \suc l {%endard%} is also a level expression of the same kind as {%ard%} l {%endard%}.
 * If {%ard%} l1 {%endard%} and {%ard%} l2 {%endard%} are level expressions of the same kind, then {%ard%} \max l1 l2 {%endard%} is also a level expression of the same kind as {%ard%} l1 {%endard%} and {%ard%} l2 {%endard%}.